chick-fil-a/gitops/README.md

 - Apply is run in only one namespace.
 In order to be namespace specific, the Namespace: metadata must be provided.
 - In order to prune resources no longer in the repository, Heritage: Fleet label is used.
 - If all k8s resources need to be removed, must have at least one resource per namespace, see empty.yaml.
 - There is an incomplete default whitelist of resource, so --prune-whitelist must be provided.
-See [https://github.com/kubernetes/kubernetes/blob/b1aed1593e5c22a5f7fa4890fc87808dca9ad9e1/pkg/kubectl/cmd/apply/apply.go](getRESTMappings in apply.go)
+See [getRESTMappings in apply.go](https://github.com/kubernetes/kubernetes/blob/b1aed1593e5c22a5f7fa4890fc87808dca9ad9e1/pkg/kubectl/cmd/apply/apply.go)
 - Any resource that creates another resource must add Heritage: Fleet
 - Must be run multiple times as it does not order resource dependencies